dflay/NMR-DAQ/README.md

    ADC:                `struck_adc.dat`
    Utilities:          `utilities.dat`

    See Chapter 3 for more details on the input files.

+### Batch Mode

+   A batch mode is in development.
+To run in batch mode, run `python batch.py`, which utilizes the configuration file structure built by the GUI to run the DAQ for a user-specified length of time.
+   The user may also set the amount of time to wait between runs.
+Both of these parameters are set when the batch script is run.

 3. Input Files
 --------------